zce/velite/docs/guide/introduction.md

 ## What is Velite?

-Velite is a tool for building type-safe data layer for application, turn Markdown/MDX, YAML, JSON, or other files into app’s data layer with Zod schema.
+Velite is a tool for building type-safe data layer for application, turn Markdown/MDX, YAML, JSON, or other files into app's data layer with Zod schema.

 ![Velite Workflow](/assets/flow-dark.svg#dark 'Velite Workflow')
 ![Velite Workflow](/assets/flow.svg#light 'Velite Workflow')